andrew-kurtz-inin/Z-Force/DunningNotification/README.md

 * Navigate to tab "Dunning Notification Definition"
 * Specify Dunning Notification Definition properties
 * Create one or more Dunning Notification Phases
-* Run the following Apex script to schedule the Dunning Notification Service job.
-The job will be scheduled according to the CRON Expression specified at the Dunning Notification Definition object.

->     DunningNotificationService service = new DunningNotificationService();
->     service.scheduleJob();
+* Click "Schedule Dunning Job" button to schedule the Dunning Email Notification Job.